mjon/WildCounts/_posts/2014-01-01-New-Zealand-in-space-and-time.md

 <div class="indent">
 <figure>
 <a href="/assets/img/New Zealand in the Northern Hemisphere-North Pacific.jpg" title="New Zealand in the northern Pacific"><img src="/assets/img/New Zealand in the Northern Hemisphere-North Pacific_s.jpg" width="800" alt="New Zealand in the northern Pacific"></a>
 <figcaption>New Zealand in the northern Pacific off the western coast of North America.
-That's tiny Hawaii is down in the bottom left. </figcaption>
+That's tiny Hawaii down in the bottom left. </figcaption>
 </figure>
 </div>